 What email hosting features are important for small businesses?

-When looking at email hosting features, small businesses need professional custom domain email addresses first and foremost — it's easier to build trust with me@mycompany.com than me@gmail.com.
-Beyond that, look for solid spam filtering and enough storage so that you won't have to constantly delete messages to make room in your inbox.
-Calendar integration and mobile access are also nice to have, as they make it easier to stay on top of things while on the move.
-Also, look for modern AI features, including grammar and spell checkers, to ensure that your messages are clean and professional.
+When evaluating email hosting features, small businesses need professional, custom domain email addresses first and foremost — it's easier to build trust with me@mycompany.com than me@gmail.com.
+Beyond that, look for solid spam filtering and enough storage so you won't have to constantly delete messages to make room in your inbox.
+Calendar integration and mobile access are also nice-to-haves, as they make it easier to stay on top of things while on the move.
+Also, look for modern AI features, such as grammar and spell checkers, to ensure your messages are clean and professional.

 How much storage do you need for business email hosting?

 Most small businesses find that 10 GB to 25 GB of storage per user is sufficient for email hosting.
-If you're regularly sending large files or keep years of email history at your fingertips, then you may want as much as 50 GB or more.
+If you regularly send large files or keep years of email history at your fingertips, you may want as much as 50 GB or more.
 The good news is that storage is fairly cheap today, so you don't need to stress too much about picking the perfect number.
-As long as you avoid bottom-tier plans that give you only 2 GB, then you should be good.
+As long as you avoid bottom-tier plans that offer only 2 GB, you should be good.

 Is email hosting worth it?